Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 With any luck, those owners got out to a good head start by riding major names such as Amari Cooper and Julio Jones to predictable big outbursts.
 Those who gambled and won on Chase Daniel, congratulations.

-The hard part is out of the way, with prepping for three Thursday games during the run up to the holiday quite the challenge.
-Now the schedule gets back to a normal Sunday affair, though like the leftovers everywhere, the pickings are slim on the reduced slate.
+The hard part is out of the way, with prepping for three Thursday games during the run-up to the holiday quite the challenge.
+Now the schedule gets back to a normal Sunday affair, though, like the leftovers everywhere, the pickings are slim on the reduced slate.

-Here's a look at matchup value comparisons and start-sit debates.
+Here's a look at matchup-value comparisons and start-sit debates.

 QB